 Globe is the only existing network in Barlig central.

 - Register at the Tourism Office and PNP Station.

 - Pay the registration fee of 25 pesos individually at the Treasury Office on weekdays and at the Tourism Office on weekends.

-- Tourism office will assign a tour guide for the tourist.
+- The tourism office will assign a tour guide for the tourist.

-- Tour guide will accompany the tourist to the designated barangay (Macalana) to pay the environmental fee of 50 pesos individually.
+- The tour guide will accompany the tourist to the designated barangay (Macalana) to pay the environmental fee of 50 pesos individually.

 - The group will then proceed to their destination.

 When I go hiking, I don’t carry much except for the essentials.
 I simply want to walk with ease so I can make the most out of the experience.
 Normally, I only bring a bottle of water and a few chocolate bars.
 But since climbing Mt Amuyao is a challenging one, do bring the following:

 - Water Bottles.
 At least 2-3 liters of water per person.

 - Backpack (better if it’s rainproof or is wrapped in plastic).
 You never know if its gonna rain.